getggos/apps/README.md

 # Microsoft Apps
 Install the Microsoft Store or Xbox apps on ggOS.
-Simply download any package above and open it.
+Simply download a package and open it.

 ### Additional Windows Optimization Tools ###